nimmisundarraj/beer-challenge/README.md

 # BEER SHOP
-Is the web page where beer listing is available, you can search or choose beers.
+Is a simple web page for beer e-commerce.
+You can find the default beer which is randomly chosen and allowed to change as per prior, also facilitate to chose the non-alcoholic beer.
+User can also search for the beer by its name or description.

 ### Setup:
 <pre>